5 Secondhand Clothing Stores to Outfit NYC Kids

 To consign: Call for an appointment.
 Consignors get 30 percent of the sale price of items less than $100 and 40 percent on items more than $100.
 All payment is made in store credit.
 Items will be consigned for 60 days, after that the owner must pick it up or it will become the property of Jane's Exchange.

 Lulu's Then and Now – Park Slope

-To consign: Drop your items off from 10:30am-5pm Monday though Saturday, and 11:30am-5pm on Sundays.
-Lulu staffers will spend 45 minutes or so (expect longer waits on weekends) sorting through your wares and then pay you 40 percent of the resale value via store credit or 25 percent via a check.
+To consign: Drop your items off from 10am to 4pm.
+Lulu staffers will spend 45 minutes or so (expect longer waits on weekends) sorting through your wares and then pay you 40 percent of the resale value via store credit or 20 percent via a check.
 See the website for additional rules and guidelines.

 Once Upon A Child – Staten Island

 Part of a nation-wide chain of secondhand stores, this Staten Island outpost has been around since 1995 and buys clothing, toys, baby gear, furniture and shoes.